 At.
 St. Andrews-Covenant Presbyterian Church we endeavor to help people build and nurture relationships.
 This may mean offering opportunities to serve together, to study the bible together, to worship together, to share a meal together.
 In all cases, we’re a community of believers that seeks to live in loving relationship with others.
 Read on to find out how you may be able to build new relationships at SACPC.

 Our Fellowship Team creates joyful Sunday morning gatherings with coffee and sweet treats.
 We have wonderful cooks and servers for our Wednesday night POPS meals.
-Our team helps plan special events such as Rally Day, Advent Pancakes and Crafts, Easter Social on the Lawn, and our upcoming 100th Anniversary Celebration of Church of the Covenant, one of our parent congregations (who worshipped in this very building!)
-On occasions we will venture outside for cookouts and river trips; and our Sojourners group brings wonderful speakers to our church each month.
+Our team helps plan special events such as Rally Day, Advent Pancakes and Crafts, and Easter Social on the Lawn.
+On occasion we will venture outside for cookouts and river trips; and our Sojourners group brings wonderful speakers to our church each month.

 We have a variety of small groups that gather for mutual support or just for general fellowship.

-- Caregivers Support Group, Wednesdays, 5pm, Church Parlor: for those caring for a family member.
+- Caregivers Support Group, 1st Monday of the month at 6pm, Church Parlor: for those caring for a family member.

 - S. O. S. (Surviving Our Spouses), monthly, various locations: for those who have lost a spouse and want to connect with others in the same phase of life.